 Reading exposes you to different writing styles and can help you understand better.

-Many portals can let you practice writing essays and short answers.
+Many portals allow you to practice writing essays and short answers.
 You can use apps, websites like Naver News, and blogs to learn new words and phrases and build your Korean vocabulary.

-They also show you unfamiliar words and let you look up their meanings.
+They also present unfamiliar words and allow you to look up their meanings.
 This enables you to build a strong vocabulary list for practice.
 Flashcards and interactive quizzes can help you with that.

 Instead of memorizing single words, you can focus on sentence samples and how to use them in diverse contexts.
 This technique reflects real-life language use.